Tournia/tournia-site/README.md

 ## Heroku
 Heroku deployment is the easiest way to install Tournia.
 With a few clicks you have new installation running.

-If you need to update the environment, you can change the database connection by changing the `JAWSDB_URL` in the Config vars.
+If you need to update the environment (with a new Heroku App), you can change the database connection of this new app by changing the `JAWSDB_URL` in the Config vars, and refer it to the database in your old app.

 It's possible to terminal into the Heroku environment with `heroku run bash -a app_name`